TomArcher/technical-blog/content/posts/how-large-languag-models-learn/index.md

 ### The Landscape of Loss

-You can think of training a model as trying to find the lowest point in a vast, invisible landscape — a mathematical surface defined by all possible combinations of parameter values.
+You can think of training a model as trying to find the lowest point in a vast, invisible landscape, a mathematical surface defined by all possible combinations of parameter values.

 Each point on that surface has a height (the loss).
-The model’s job is to find the valleys — where loss is minimal and predictions are most accurate.
+The model's job is to find the valleys — where loss is minimal and predictions are most accurate.

 Calculus provides the map. **Gradient descent** is the compass.

 In one step of gradient descent, the model computes the slope (gradient) of the loss function with respect to its parameters, then moves a small step downhill.
 Too large a step and it overshoots; too small and training crawls.

-The process is not graceful — more like sliding down a foggy mountain guided only by the steepness underfoot.
+The process is like sliding down a foggy mountain guided only by the steepness underfoot.
 But given enough iterations, it converges.

 ---

 ### Backpropagation: The Chain Rule in Action

-For models with many layers, like transformers, each parameter affects the output indirectly through layers of computation.
-To know how changing an early weight influences the final result, we need to apply the **chain rule** — the backbone of backpropagation.
+For models with many layers, such as transformers, each parameter affects the output indirectly through multiple stages of computation.
+To determine how a change in an early weight influences the final result, we apply the **chain rule**, the backbone of backpropagation.

 Backpropagation is the algorithm that carries error signals backward through the network, layer by layer, computing derivatives at each stage.

-In mathematical shorthand, if `L` is the loss and `W` are the weights, we compute
+In mathematical shorthand, if `L` is the loss and `W` represents the weights, we compute the following for every parameter.
+The result is a gradient that tells us how much each weight contributed to the total error:

-[
+\\[
 \frac{\partial L}{\partial W}
-]

-for every parameter — a gradient that tells us how much each weight contributed to the total error.

-Then the model updates each weight according to:

-[
+\\]

+The model then updates each weight according to the rule below, where `η` (eta) is the **learning rate**, representing the size of the step taken down the loss gradient:

+\\[
 W_{new} = W_{old} - \eta \frac{\partial L}{\partial W}
-]

-where `η` (eta) is the **learning rate** — the size of the step taken down the loss gradient.

----
+\\]

 ### Optimization as Controlled Chaos

-Training doesn’t happen neatly.
-Real-world loss landscapes aren’t smooth bowls; they’re chaotic terrains full of cliffs, ridges, and deceptive plateaus.
+Training doesn't happen neatly.
+Real-world loss landscapes aren't smooth bowls; they're chaotic terrains full of cliffs, ridges, and deceptive plateaus.

-That’s why optimization relies on heuristics like **momentum**, **Adam**, and **RMSProp** — refinements that stabilize learning by dampening oscillations and adapting step sizes.
+That's why optimization relies on heuristics like **momentum**, **Adam**, and **RMSProp** — refinements that stabilize learning by dampening oscillations and adapting step sizes.

-These techniques don’t change the calculus itself.
-They refine how it’s applied, balancing speed and stability so that models reach better minima without falling into traps.
+These techniques don't change the calculus itself.
+They refine how it's applied, balancing speed and stability so that models reach better minima without falling into traps.

 If linear algebra gives LLMs their *structure*, calculus gives them *motion*.